🎁 PET BIZ FRIENDS! Save $100+ on My Most Popular Offers → LAST CALL!

 Tazz also helped me change out some of Lucy’s supplements so that she wasn’t getting as many oil-based foods that can be less digestible for a dog of her age.

-The goal of this whole plan is to feed Lucy foods that are easy for her body to digest, and that agree with her so her body doesn’t have to work so hard.
+The goal of this whole plan is to feed Lucy foods that are easy for her body to digest and that agree with her so her body doesn’t have to work so hard.

-Let’s talk environmental factors that cause reactions
+Let’s talk about environmental factors that cause allergic reactions

 I chose to do the 5Strands test that looks for food and environmental intolerances.
 The environmental stuff can give you pointers for what might be causing another discomfort for your dog.